slevithan/oniguruma-to-es/README.md

   </tr>

   <tr valign="top">
-    <td colspan="7"><b>Work in progress…</b></td>
+    <td colspan="7"><b>Not yet complete…</b></td>
   </tr>
 </table>

+As detailed as the table above is, it doesn't include all aspects of the many ways Oniguruma-To-ES strives to perfectly emulate Oniguruma (for example, most aspects that work the same as JavaScript are excluded).

 ### Footnotes

-1. Target ES2018 doesn't allow Unicode property names added in JavaScript specifications after ES2018.
+1. Target `ES2018` doesn't allow Unicode property names added in JavaScript specifications after ES2018.
-2. With target ES2018, the specific POSIX classes `[:graph:]` and `[:print:]` use ASCII versions rather than the Unicode versions available for target ES2024 and later, and they are an error if option `allowBestEffort` is disabled.
+2. With target `ES2018`, the specific POSIX classes `[:graph:]` and `[:print:]` use ASCII versions rather than the Unicode versions available for target `ES2024` and later, and they result in an error if option `allowBestEffort` is disabled.
-3. Target ES2018 doesn't allow nested negated character classes.
+3. Target `ES2018` doesn't allow nested negated character classes.

 ## ㊗️ Unicode / mixed case-sensitivity